apache/airflow/UPDATING.md

 ### Changes to the KubernetesPodOperator

-Much like the KubernetesExecutor, the KubernetesPodOperator will no longer take Airflow custom classes and will instead expect either a pod_template yaml file, or `kubernetes.client.models` objects.
+Much like the `KubernetesExecutor`, the `KubernetesPodOperator` will no longer take Airflow custom classes and will instead expect either a pod_template yaml file, or `kubernetes.client.models` objects.

 The one notable exception is that we will continue to support the `airflow.kubernetes.secret.Secret` class.